Last updated: April 2026

 Pricing

-That's not cheap for a team of 10 ($200/month).
+For a team of 10 on Business, you're looking at $180-200/month.
 But if it saves each person even 30 minutes a week, the math works out fast.

 Notion AI vs. Just Using ChatGPT